-f.
-If using the optional Gas Flow Timer, set the desired PREFLOW TIME and POSTFLOW TIME.
+- f.
+If using the optional Gas Flow Timer, set the desired PREFLOW TIME and POSTFLOW TIME. - g.

-- g.
 Be sure the proper contact tip for the wire size being used is in the gun, and the gun is safe from work contact.
 (Use the LN-25 insulated gun holder.) - h.
 Turn on the welding power source, as well as the shielding gas supply (if used).

 Unless an optional output control or internal contactor is used, the electrode is electrically "hot" when the power source is on.
-The gun trigger controls wire feed only.
+The gun trigger controls wire feed and gas supplied to the nozzle area (if used).